 Welcome!We welcome parents on our campus and encourage you to take an active role in participating in your child's education.Parents as Partners in Education

 Parents are encouraged to visit, volunteer, and participate as equal partners in the education of their children.
 For safety reasons, District procedures for parents being on campus during school hours are in effect.
-Parents who wish to walk their children to the classroom before school must first sign in at the office.
 Parents may eat lunch in the cafeteria with their children if they have signed in at the office, but are not permitted on the playground.
 You may arrange to visit during the school day by contacting your child's teacher or the office.
 Please schedule conferences either before or after school.

 To assist our parents' participation in parent-only activities such as adult literacy classes and parenting classes that may be offered, child care and translation services are provided whenever possible.

 Teachers will communicate with parents regularly through newsletters, phone calls, e-mails, notes, and conferences.
-All flyers and newsletters will be given to students to take home on the first Friday of every month.
+All flyers and newsletters will be given to students to take home on the first Friday of every month, or will be posted on the teacher website.
 Parents may have access to their child's grades through the Power Schools computer program.
 Parents will receive copies of their child's performance on various assessments and regular progress reports on their child's performance in class.
-In addition, parents will receive useful tips in monitoring and helping to improve their child's performance through our ACT (Academic Community Team) meetings held twice during the year.
+In addition, parents will receive useful tips on monitoring and helping to improve their child's performance through our ACT (Academic Community Team) meetings held twice during the year.
 Student learning goals and the AZ College and Career Ready Standards are discussed during these meetings and during parent-teacher conferences.

 We ask that parents ensure their child's regular attendance and prompt arrival; establish a time for homework and review it regularly; support school policies, including dress code and behavior guidelines; and communicate regularly with their child and with the school.